witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

     - Maintenance requests can be updated through the saveChanges function, which sends a PUT request to the API.
     - Tasks:
         - Ensure Correct Status is Reflected: Check that the status changes (like Scheduled, In Progress, or Completed) are saved properly.
+        - Ensure that the timestamp is updated: Check that logs in 'in Progress' have an updated timestamp after updating it.
+        - Check that the timestamp of logs in the 'Sheduled' and 'Completed' columns can not be edited.

+Common issues:
+- The logs do not show up, check that the API request has gone through.
+- The 'Show more' button: check that it shows more requests.
+- 'save changes': check if the POST request is working and that the page relods.

 ### Schedule Integration